sam-astro/Astro8-Computer/README.md

 @B - B register
 @C - C register
 @D - D register
+@EX - Expansion port

+$                            - '$' symbol refers to a variable containing an integer (address in memory)
 @                            - '@' symbol refers to a register, ie. ('@A' for register 'A')
-#                            - '#' symbol refers to a label, which is a point the program can jump to ie. ('#main')
+#                            - '#' symbol refers to a label, which is a point the program can jump to ie. ('#main') (address in program counter)
 const <addr> <val>           - Assembler sets <addr> to <val>.
 Sets memory values before the program is executed, then is removed. set <addr> <val>             - Change <addr> to <val> at any time add <valA>,<valB> -> <addr>  - Add the values <valA> and <valB>, then store the result in <addr>